neoanomally/AdventFun/README.md

 https://adventofcode.com/

 ## My personal goals
 I am not trying to come up with the most optimized in speed.
-I am using this as a way to practice my scala 3.
-Secondary goal is to think about the different components as domains.
-Tertiary goal is to try to think about the functional and immutability aspects of scala.
-So many of the components i"ll be updating state by copying objects or doing recursive functions.
+Priority order here is what I'm thinking about as I go through Advent of Code 2021:I am using this as a
+1. Practice Scala 3
+2. Domain Design
+3. Functional Programming and Immutability

 ## Running tests:
 ```bash